How to Get Your ESL Students Excited with Project-based Learning

 How can we teach our peers about various government offices by creating an information center at our school?

 Students can also play around by adding adjectives and adverbs to jazz up the question a bit.
 Or, they can find synonyms for words like “create,” “peers” and “various” for some meaningful vocabulary practice.
-What a great way to give your students the opportunity to practice finding new ways to say some of the most frequently used words!
+What a great way to give your students the opportunity to practice finding new ways to say some of the most frequently used words.

 Edutopia has a great article that thoroughly explains the process of crafting effective driving questions.
 Check it out!

-5. Conduct research to explore the project’s essential question.
+5. Conduct research to explore the project’s essential question

 This is the part where your students will delve into the bulk of the investigation.
 This may include conducting interviews, internet research, reading books, watching documentaries or anything else that helps the students explore the driving question.

-ESL students will inherently need additional supports for this step.
+ESL students will inherently need additional support for this step.
 You may want to do a little work for your students by doing some of the research for them and narrowing it down to a few level-appropriate articles from which they can choose.

 News ELA is a great source to find articles on all sorts of topics, and these articles are adjustable by reading level!
 If your students are investigating a question dealing with sports, you can find relevant articles on varying levels and make them accessible to your students.

-6. Guide and monitor students during their research.
+6. Guide and monitor students during their research

 During the research and investigation phase, you will serve as the students’ guide.
 You will also be paying close attention to how well the students are navigating the learning objectives.
-You may see the need to pull some students aside and conduct mini-lessons or do some other form of more explicit instruction.

-7. Develop the final product that exhibits students’ learning.
+7. Develop the final product that exhibits students’ learning

 Once the students have conducted their research and feel comfortable and knowledgeable enough to answer their driving question, they will work on developing a product that both showcases their learning and teaches others.